HDFCLIFE

 India's HDFC Life launches probe after customer data shared with "mala fide" intent

-Nov 25 (Reuters) - India's HDFC Life Insurance Company HDFL.NS said on Monday that an unknown source shared certain customer data with the company with "mala fide intent".
+Nov 25 (Reuters) - India's HDFC Life Insurance Co HDFL.NS said on Monday that an unknown source shared certain customer data with the company with "mala fide intent".

-The company, in its statement, did not elaborate if the source had obtained the data by breaching the company's security, or what data was shared.
+The company, in a statement, did not elaborate if it knew or was told how the source had obtained the data.
+It also did not specify what data was shared, nor the extent of the data.

-The insurer, however, said it has started an information security assessment and an investigation, in consultation with information security experts.
+The insurer, however, said it has started an investigation in consultation with information security experts.
+It is also conducting an information security assessment and data log analysis.

-(Reporting by Hritam Mukherjee in Bengaluru; Editing by Savio D'Souza)
+(Reporting by Hritam Mukherjee and Nishit Navin in Bengaluru; Editing by Savio D'Souza)

 (([email protected]; X: @MukherjeeHritam;))

-Nov 25 (Reuters) - India's HDFC Life Insurance Company HDFL.NS said on Monday that an unknown source shared certain customer data with the company with "mala fide intent".
+Nov 25 (Reuters) - India's HDFC Life Insurance Co HDFL.NS said on Monday that an unknown source shared certain customer data with the company with "mala fide intent".

-The company, in its statement, did not elaborate if the source had obtained the data by breaching the company's security, or what data was shared.
+The company, in a statement, did not elaborate if it knew or was told how the source had obtained the data.
+It also did not specify what data was shared, nor the extent of the data.

-The insurer, however, said it has started an information security assessment and an investigation, in consultation with information security experts.
+The insurer, however, said it has started an investigation in consultation with information security experts.
+It is also conducting an information security assessment and data log analysis.

-(Reporting by Hritam Mukherjee in Bengaluru; Editing by Savio D'Souza)
+(Reporting by Hritam Mukherjee and Nishit Navin in Bengaluru; Editing by Savio D'Souza)

 (([email protected]; X: @MukherjeeHritam;))